 Fix a small addable class of graphs $\calC$ and $m \in \bbN$.
 Let $r = r_m(\emptyset)$ and $t = t_m(\emptyset)$.
 Suppose $\calA_1,\ldots,\calA_t$ enumerates all the $\efe_m$ classes of graphs in $\calC$.
 We call an \emph{$m$-profile} a function $f: [t] \ra \{0,\ldots,r\}$.
 We say that a graph $G$ \emph{matches} the $m$-profile $f$ if the following conditions hold: \begin{enumerate} \item for each $i \in [t]$, if $f(i) < r$ then $G$ has exactly $f(i)$ connected components which are in $\calA_i$; and \item for each $i \in [t]$, if $f(i) = r$ then $G$ has at least $r$ distinct connected components which are in $\calA_i$. \end{enumerate}

-The following lemmas are now immediate from our previous constructions. \begin{lemma} If $\calC$ is a smooth addable class of graphs then for any $m$ and any $m$-profile $f$, the probability that $R_n(\calC)$ matches $f$ converges to a value $p_f$ as $n$ goes to infinity. \end{lemma} \begin{proof} Define $p_f$ to be
+The following lemmas are now immediate from our previous constructions. \begin{lem} If $\calC$ is a smooth addable class of graphs then for any $m$ and any $m$-profile $f$, the probability that $R_n(\calC)$ matches $f$ converges to a value $p_f$ as $n$ goes to infinity. \end{lem} \begin{proof} Define $p_f$ to be

 The result than follows by the asymptotic independence asserted in Theorem~\ref{poisson} above. \end{proof}